 6. Applications of the Beta distribution

 The Beta distribution is highly valuable as a probability model for binomial proportions.
-Even bounded data that are not originally proportions can be transformed into proportions using the min-max transformation (Gupta & Kapoor, 2020) [64], as shown in Equation 56: zi = (xi - min(X)) / (max(X) - min(X)).
+Even bounded data that are not originally proportions can be transformed into proportions using the min-max transformation (Gupta & Kapoor, 2020) [64], as shown in Equation56: zi = (xi - min(X)) / (max(X) - min(X)).
 Examples of its applications include traffic analysis of anonymous communications in mobile networks (Wang, Pei, & Wang, 2013) [78], energy demand forecasting within a dynamic structural break detection framework (Nikseresht & Amindavar, 2024) [53], diabetes classification (Wee et al., 2023) [79], and psychological disorder diagnosis (Heck et al., 2023) [80].

 One of the most important applications of the Beta distribution is estimating the binomial proportion through a Bayesian approach (Kaplan, 2023; García-García et al. 2022) [1,14].
 After conducting n independent repetitions of a random experiment with two possible outcomes (0 = failure and 1 = success) and observing x successes, this method adopts a general framework.
-The framework specifies three options for the two shape parameters of the Beta distribution, which serves as the prior distribution: Bayes-Laplace: α = β = 1, Jeffreys: α = β = 1/2, and Haldane: α = β = 0 (Seo & Kim, 2022) [81].
+The framework specifies three options for the two shape parameters of the Beta distribution, which serves as the prior distribution: Bayes-Laplace: α = β = 1, Jeffreys: α = β = 1/2, and Haldane: α = β = 0 (Seo & Kim, 2022)[81].